The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/5-flexbox.md

 ## Part 2 - Demo Styling a Navbar using Flexbox Container Properties

 > **Pacing:** 15 minutes (25 minutes total)
-> **Learning Objective:** see what flexbox can do
+> **Learning Objective:** see what Flexbox can do
 > * Have fellows follow along with you.
-This is just to show them what flexbox can do.
-After, we'll see what makes flexbox work.
+This is just to show them what Flexbox can do.
+After, we'll see what makes Flexbox work.
 Open up the `1-navbar/` directory and the `index.html` and `index.css` files.
 > * Serve using live preview.
 Start by uncommenting the styles of the `ul` to show how `display: flex` styles the the block elements to be aligned horizontally.
 Then insert a gap.
 Then do the same for the `header`, discussing briefly `justify-content` and `align-items`

 * Ordinarily, elements are `display: block` elements are stacked on top of each other.